jlinoff/pam/README.md

 number or an email.
 A complete description list of the available types is presented in the [Default Record Field Types](#default-record-field-types) table below.

 The field value is the unique value for the field in an individual record.
-For example, an "email" field in one record would have different value than the "email" field in a different record.
+For example, an "email" field in one record would have a different value than the "email" field in a different record.

 To keep things simple, I decided to tightly bind the field name and type so that the field name unambiguously defines the type.
 That means